If you owe us money, you'll need to pay us back.

 By phone: call 131 816

-Failure to repay
+Failure to pay

 External collection agencies

-We will let you know if we are going to recover any of these overpayments from your Centrelink payments.
+We also recover some overpayments on behalf of the Ministry of Social Development, New Zealand.
+We’ll let you know if we’re going to recover any of these overpayments from your income support payment.